Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 CREATE PROCEDURE UnionAllTablesAndModify()
 BEGIN

   -- Variable Declaration: Within the procedure, an integer variable named "i" is declared and initialised with the value 1.
-Additionally, another variable "@sql_text" is declared to store SQL statements in the form of a string.
+  -- Additionally, another variable "@sql_text" is declared to store SQL statements in the form of a string.
   DECLARE i INT DEFAULT 1;
   SET @sql_text = '';

--- While Loop: The code proceeds to enter a WHILE loop, which continues as long as the value of "i" remains less than or equal to 12.
+-- While Loop: The code proceeds to enter a WHILE loop which continues as long as the value of "i" remains less than or equal to 12.
   WHILE i <= 12 DO
     SET @table_name = CONCAT('in', LPAD(i, 2, '0'));
     SET @sql_text = CONCAT(@sql_text, ' SELECT * FROM ', @table_name);